-Join the Kansas City Fed on Oct.
-23 for its 5th annual Code-A-Thon!
+Join the Kansas City Fed for its 6th annual Code-A-Thon!
 During this two-day virtual event, collegiate teams will build software solutions for meaningful problems.
 All submissions receive professional developer feedback and top teams will receive awards.
 Imagine, Code, Win!

 The Kansas City Fed Code-A-Thon is an annual virtual event to encourage and inspire computer science and engineering students.
 The Code-A-Thon offers an opportunity to partner with universities in providing a medium where students can co-create in developing innovative solutions that solve real-life problems.
 Equally, the Code-A-Thon provides students an opportunity to gain real world skills and experiences needed to transition into the workforce.
 Some examples of meaningful solutions submitted by previous teams include, Election IQ, Social Media Sanitizer, Collaboration Station and Grapevine.

-Join us on October 23 - 25, 2020 for the 5th annual Code-A-Thon.
+Check back here for information about the 6th annual Code-A-Thon.
 During this two-day virtual event, collegiate teams will be challenged to build innovative solutions to address real-life problems.

 The KC Fed Code-A-Thon is open to students at all levels who are enrolled in computer science, engineering, or related programs at participating universities within the KC Fed’s District.